Best Antibiotics for Hidradenitis Suppurativa

 1. There is no single best antibiotic for every HS patient.

-2. Antibiotics may help reduce inflammation and drainage, but they may not remove tunnels or scarred tissue.
+2. Antibiotics may help reduce inflammation and dr

 3. Topical clindamycin, tetracycline-class antibiotics, and clindamycin-rifampicin combination therapy may be considered in selected cases.